 The Handbook of Near-Death Experiences: Thirty Years of Investigation

-As The Handbook of Near-Death Experiences: Thirty Years of Investigation makes clear, great controversy exists in the medical and psychological fields concerning NDEs.
+As The Handbook of Near-Death Experiences: Thirty Years of Investigation, written by Bruce Greyson, Janice Holden and Debbie James, makes clear, great controversy exists in the medical and psychological fields concerning NDEs.
 Are they caused by physiological changes in the brain, or are they biological reactions to oxygen loss or impending death?
 Are they a product of changing states of consciousness?
 Or are they caused by something else altogether?
 All of these ideas and more are discussed in this unique and comprehensive volume.

 “Practitioners and researchers specializing in near-death experiences review the scientific literature in and from the perspectives of their various disciplines, mostly mental health, but also other health care fields and the social sciences.
 Among the topics are pleasurable western adult near-death experiences and their after effect, western children and teens, a census of non-western experiences to 2005, world religions, veridical perceptions, explanatory models, and practical applications of the research.
 Most of the 11 studies are based on presentations at a fall 2006 conference in Houston, Texas.” – Reference & Research Book News